ramessesii2/k0rdent-catalog/mkdocs/contribute.md

 ## Contribution Process
 ### 1. Fork the Repository:
 - Fork the [k0rdent catalog repository](https://github.com/k0rdent/catalog/fork){ target="_blank" } to your own GitHub (or equivalent) account.
+- Enable GitHub Actions in your fork:
+    - Go to your fork on GitHub.
+Click the __"Actions"__ tab.
+If prompted, click the __"I understand my workflows, go ahead and enable them"__ button.

 ### 2. Create the Application Helm Charts
 Before adding metadata, you need to provide Helm charts for your application.
 These charts enable deployment within k0rdent clusters and will be stored in the catalog registry as a central source of verified application charts.